omniscientjs/omniscientjs.github.io/_tutorials/02-editing-basic-tutorial-creating-list-with-live-filtering-jsx-edition.md

 };

-// Change our SearchBox from above to add the mixins var SearchBox = component('SearchBox', mixins, function (props) { /* same as before */ });
+// Change our SearchBox from above to add the mixins var SearchBox = component('SearchBox', mixins, ({cursor}) => ( /* same as before */ ));
 ```

 The `changeHandler` has one small job: to update the cursor with the new value of the input box.
 This will swap the search query in the immutable structure and, through immstruct's swap event, tell the application to re-render.

 That is it!
 That, is our entire live filter application.
 It is pretty awesome and really easy to reason about - almost as simple as HTML itself.
-Check out the [complete source code as a Gist](https://gist.github.com/mikaelbr/d54ad8871c79d15049d3).
+Check out the [complete source code in the Playground](http://omniscientjs.github.io/playground/02-search/) (non-JSX).

 To wrap it up, let's review what is *happening* here.
 What does *happen* when we re-render?
 And, just for the sake of it, how do we debug things?